Bellamy Mansion: History

 Dr. Bellamy's home retrieval process was lengthy, likely because of his political views and his former status as a large slaveholder.
 In the summer of 1865, he sought a pardon to reclaim his property.
 By August 21, he received a presidential pardon from Andrew Johnson to retrieve his plantation land and commercial buildings, but the Bellamy House on Market Street was still under military control.
 Eliza wrote Belle "the Mirrors, Mantles, & gas fixtures are very little abused" but the "walls, paint, & floors shamefully" dirty.
 She even described the basement as "more like hog pen than anything else."
 By the end of September 1865, the Bellamy family sought to return to their home in Wilmington.

 Dr. Bellamy finally obtained his property, but he now had to hire freed workers for the turpentine distillery, Grovely Plantation, and the family home on Market Street.
 He resumed his practice of medicine to gain the extra money needed to pay off debts brought about by the building of the mansion, the war, and military occupation.
 In the early 1870s as the children grew older, Mrs. Bellamy along with her daughter Ellen, made plans to surround the property of the home with a beautiful black iron fence, which would enclose a picturesque garden to be laid out by Mrs. Bellamy herself.
 She could now pursue her hobby of horticulture.
 This fence and the garden have been maintained throughout the years and remain on the grounds of the mansion today.

-Throughout the rest of the nineteenth century, the children of Dr. and Mrs. Bellamy would go on to live their lives as successful businessmen, farmers, politicians, doctors, homemakers, fathers and mothers.
+Throughout the remainder of the nineteenth century, the children of Dr. and Mrs. Bellamy would go on to live their lives as successful businessmen, farmers, politicians, doctors, homemakers, fathers and mothers.
 Dr. Bellamy died just before the turn of the century in 1896, and his wife Eliza passed away roughly ten years later in 1907.
-Eliza and Ellen, the daughters of Dr. and Mrs. Bellamy lived the rest of their days in the mansion, Eliza passing on in 1929 and Ellen in 1946.
+Eliza and Ellen, the daughters of Dr. and Mrs. Bellamy lived out their lives in the mansion, Eliza passing on in 1929 and Ellen in 1946.